You Asked, We Answered: 3 Reasons Why Investors Choose a Roth IRA to Invest in Real Estate

 Estimated reading time: 2 minutes, 45 seconds

-For this month's webinar, we discussed reasons why investors choose a Roth IRA to invest in real estate.
+For this month's webinar, we discussed reasons why investors choose a Self-Directed Roth IRA to invest in real estate.
 Before investors start planning where they want to diversify their funds, it's important to consider which type of IRA would best fit their needs.
 Our webinar presented by Patrick Hagen, CISP, discussed two popular options: Traditional IRA or Roth IRA.
 Continue reading to see what investors had to say during the live Q&A:

 Q: Can you rollover your Traditional IRA to a Roth IRA and start buying real estate right away?